Triple Chocolate Pound Cake

 - Mix in 1 cup of the flour, along with the baking powder and salt, and beat at low speed until just incorporated.
 Pour in the chocolate buttermilk mixture and vanilla extract, stir to combine, and add the remaining 1 cup of flour.
 Fold in the chopped chocolate.

 - Prepare the pan.
 Grease a 12-cup bundt pan with melted butter or baking spray.
 Pour the thick batter into the pan, smoothing the top with a spatula.

 - Bake the cake.
 Bake at 325 F for 1 hour 10 minutes to 1 hour and 20 minutes, or until the top is cracked and a toothpick inserted into the thickest part of the cake comes out with a moist crumb but no wet batter.
 Cool on a wire rack, still in the pan, for 20 minutes.
 Remove from the pan and cool completely.

 - Make the ganache glaze.
 For the glaze, combine heavy cream, corn syrup, and remaining chopped chocolate in a small saucepan over medium heat, stirring constantly, until smooth.
-Set aside off the heat until slightly thickened, about 30 minutes.
-Pour glaze over cake.
+Set aside off of the heat until slightly thickened, about 30 minutes.
+Pour glaze over the cake.

 - The espresso powder is optional, but adding it results in a richer chocolate flavor.

 - The pound cake can be baked in two loaf pans instead of a bundt cake.
 Divide between two well-greased 9×5-inch loaf pans and bake for 40-50 minutes.